Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Related Work

-\textbf{Novel-View Synthesis (NVS).} 3D reconstruction-based methods reconstruct a 3D or 4D representation~\citep{4dgs,zhou2023nerflix,zhu2024fsgs,charatan2024pixelsplat}, ensuring strong geometric consistency but often requiring costly optimization and suffering from artifacts.
-Generation-based methods use pretrained video diffusion models conditioned on camera trajectories to synthesize novel views~\citep{Reconx,viewcrafter,cat3d,muller2024multidiff,bai2025recammaster}.
+\textbf{Novel-View Synthesis (NVS).} 3D reconstruction-based methods reconstruct a 3D or 4D representation~\cite{4dgs,zhou2023nerflix,zhu2024fsgs,charatan2024pixelsplat}, ensuring strong geometric consistency but often requiring costly optimization and suffering from artifacts.
+Generation-based methods use pretrained video diffusion models conditioned on camera trajectories to synthesize novel views~\cite{Reconx,viewcrafter,cat3d,muller2024multidiff,bai2025recammaster}.
 While leveraging strong generative priors, they often exhibit inconsistencies and object drift under large viewpoint changes or complex scenes.

 \textbf{4D Generation.} 4D generation aims to produce temporally evolving 3D representations from texts or sparse images.
-Existing methods largely follow two decoupled paradigms: \textit{generate-then-reconstruct}, which first synthesizes videos and then reconstructs 4D (e.g., L4GM~\citep{l4gm}, 4Real~\citep{4real}, CAT4D~\citep{cat4d}, DimensionX~\citep{dimensionX}, Free4D~\citep{free4d}, SV4D~\citep{xie2024sv4d}), and \textit{reconstruct-then-generate}, which builds static 3D assets before animating them (e.g., Animate124~\citep{animate124}, Animate3D~\citep{animate3d}, GS-DiT~\citep{gs-dit}, \citet{jin2025optimizing}, 4D-fy~\citep{4dfy}, Gen3C\citep{gen3c}).
+A growing body of work addresses 3D point tracking~\cite{karaev2024cotracker,karaev2025cotracker3,xiao2024spatialtracker, xiao2025spatialtrackerv2, delta, feng2025st4rtrack, lin2025dgs, lin2025movies} and video-to-4D reconstruction~\cite{xie2024sv4d, wang2025shape, sv4d2, wu2024sc4d, consistent4d, geo4d, yao2025uni4d,wu20254d,gs-dit,cat4d}, estimating dense spatiotemporal correspondences from multi-frame video inputs—a setting where rich temporal signals substantially constrain the problem.
+Image-to-4D is more ill-posed than video-to-4D, requiring full 3D and temporal reconstruction from single images without multi-frame priors.
+Existing Image-to-4D methods largely follow two decoupled paradigms: \textit{generate-then-reconstruct}, which first synthesizes videos and then reconstructs 4D (e.g., L4GM~\cite{l4gm}, 4Real~\cite{4real}, DimensionX~\cite{dimensionX}, Free4D~\cite{free4d}), and \textit{reconstruct-then-generate}, which builds static 3D assets before animating them (e.g., Animate124~\cite{animate124}, Animate3D~\cite{animate3d}, 4D-fy~\cite{4dfy}, Gen3C\cite{gen3c}).
 While effective, the former suffers from video–geometry mismatch, and the latter is often object-centric and limited in scene complexity.
-Concurrently, 4DNeX~\cite{4dnex} concatenates RGB-XYZ, in contrast to our method, which advances the reconstruct-then-generate paradigm by jointly modeling motion and geometry in a coupled manner and enables consistent 4D synthesis.
+Recently, 4DNeX~\cite{4dnex} and One4D~\cite{mi2025one4d} concatenates RGB-XYZ, in contrast to our method, which advances the reconstruct-then-generate paradigm by modeling geometry-aware dense trajectory generation and enables consistent 4D synthesis.